Based in Italy · 2026

 When should the agent stop and ask for help?

-What agents need to know, and where it lives.
+What agents need to know, and how we write intent before implementation.

 What is stale, missing, or tribal knowledge?

-What rules, style guides, or architecture notes should be reusable?
+What rules, style guides, or examples should agents reuse?

 Which work needs a written spec first?